STUDENTS who attended the MANDEVILLE HIGH discussion after school Feb 12, (CLICK HERE) for verifications of my statements that were challenged:

 Christians and non-Christians, who sincerely care about suffering, often mistakenly address cruelty and abuse concerns in a fragmented way as if these issues are separate - mutually exclusive.
 Some focus on creation, many on education, others on counseling for the abused, and some only on the protection of animals.

-Effectively dealing with this cancerous problem of cruelty requires that we begin with a consistent view of our CREATOR, the GOOD SHEPHERD who sacrifices self for the needs of others.
+Effectively dealing with this cancerous problem of cruelty and sinful oppression requires that we begin with a consistent view of our CREATOR, the GOOD SHEPHERD whose nature is to sacrifice self for the needs of others.
 He is never a Great Predator who would sacrifice others for selfish desires.

 Churches (some) as well as some Christian organizations have become social clubs and entertainment centers, serving primarily the providentially privileged, while millions of children and women are being enslaved, abused, tortured, and murdered here and abroad.
 In a related way, many Christians mock those who are concerned about animal abuse.
-Even worse, many Christian hunters glory in how the suffering of animals doesn't bother them - ignoring the biblical mandate that hunters show reverential respect for the suffering and death of nephesh animals (Lev 17:13-14).
+Even worse, many Christian hunters glory in how the suffering of animals doesn't bother them - ignoring the biblical mandate that hunters show reverential respect for the suffering and death of nephesh animals (Lev 17:13-14) after the global catastrophic flood (Genesis 9:3).
 Sadly, I and so many other Christians have at times dishonored the Good Shepherd by presenting the opposite image of His character.

 Please pray as we refine and refocus GSI to more effectively and efficiently fit His priority.
 In order to serve those who are suffering the most, I'll be reworking the website, writing more, and when time allows traveling to educate and motivate others.
 Together those of us who agree about the cancer of cruelty can multiply practical assistance to those in the most desperate need.